 With each new doctor run in, my intuition turned to “your missing something and I don’t have an x-ray machine at home to look so your hypothesis that I’m stressed therefore I’m having nervous gut problems” is wrong.
 I wish it was right, really I do, but I’m not liking your dismissive attitude and your suggestion I make an appointment with a therapist to discuss what deep seeded trauma is causing my nervous gut issue.
 So, I shut up and decided not to mention it again, just deal with it because I didn’t want to be labeled a hypochondriac.
 No intervention was ever held but my family probably all figured I was indeed bulimic or anorexic and just didn’t want to hurt my feelings as long as I didn’t lose too much weight.

-All this time, years of choking, begging doctors to check into why I can’t swallow, feeling like maybe it is all in my head, being at odds with family who felt I was a hypochondriac, that my problems were self induced and most likely because I liked sugar too much, since I ate a lot of it when I could.
+All this time, years of choking, begging, feeling like maybe it is all in my head, being at odds with family who felt I was a hypochondriac, that my problems were self induced and most likely because I liked sugar too much, since I ate a lot of it when I could.
 Now that suggestion is correct, sugar is bad and I did eat a lot when I could swallow which probably didn’t help matters.
 Thousands of dollars spent at doctors, therapists who would sooner or later tell me that I didn’t really need to keep coming unless I wanted to, that they saw no mental issues.
 All those tests coming back “normal” you are as healthy as a horse, giving my doubters even more reason to doubt me and view me as an attention craving, nervous stomach women.

 All this I put up with and lived my life as the swallowing problem revved up to pain I’d never before experienced but had no one who would really help me.
 I’d been diagnosed with Lupus 7 years prior, so that was now the official diagnosis, “your lupus must be causing some kind of nervous stomach issue.”
 Until that one day in the city, when I had an “attack” after eating a real meal, that rivaled no other.
 Admitted to the hospital, I finally was assigned a GI Specialist.
 Specialists love to do procedures, thankfully, to take a “look see” at what might be happening.
 Since my pancreas was given the honor of being the cause I was scheduled for an EUS (Endoscopic Ultra Sound) to be performed by the God of EUS’s in my state.
 A GI Specialist who practically invented the EUS!
 He was to put me to sleep and using the endoscope go look around my pancreas to see why it was causing me problems.
 What he found was a very healthy pancreas but an esophagus that was closed off at the bottom, a diagnosis called Achalasia.
 Where the bottom of the esophagus is abnormal and closes off, not allowing food and liquid to pass through easily at first, and over time, not at all.
 Therefore severe pain ensues and food hangs out down there, fermenting and causing nausea until it either got through some how or I got sick and vomited.
 The doctor wrote on my pictures of my EUS the word “achalasia?” and I was told that I may have achalasia.
 But, after years of being told nothing was wrong, I blew it off and was just glad my pancreas was ok.
 I didn’t even ask what achalasia was, but it was written next to the endoscopic photo of a tiny, tiny hole which was the inside of my esophagus that should have been a large opening.